-Despite federal safety protections, workplace injuries remain far too commonplace.
-More than 3 million American workers were injured on the job in 2013, according to the U.S. Department of Labor, and about half of them required time off work to recover.
-If you’re disabled in a workplace accident, you’re left in a precarious situation.
+Despite federal safety protections, workplace injuries remain commonplace.
+More than 2.6 million American workers received injuries on the job in 2021, according to the U.S. Department of Labor, and just under half of them required time off work to recover.
+If you’re disabled in a workplace accident, you may be in a financially precarious situation.

-Unable to work, you’re forced to make financial sacrifices – pay your mortgage or keep your heat on?
-In the worst cases, workers also face mounting medical bills, which add to their new financial burden.
+By taking time off work to recuperate, you may have to make financial sacrifices, such as choosing between paying your mortgage or keeping your electricity on.
+In the worst cases, workers also face mounting medical bills, adding to an already steep financial burden.

-Are you waiting for your workplace accident lawsuit to settle in court and now worry about your ability to keep up with all of your expenses?
+Are you waiting for your workplace accident lawsuit to settle in court and worried about your ability to keep up with your expenses?
 If so, we can help.
-Contact USClaims to learn how you can get pre-settlement funding today.
+Contact USClaims to learn how you can get pre-settlement funding for workers compensation cases today.

-Workplace and construction site accidents can occur for a variety of reasons.
-Some of the most common causes of workplace accidents and construction accidents include, but not limited to:
+Workplace accidents can occur for all kinds of reasons, from a slip and fall to contact with hazardous materials.
+Some of the most common causes of workplace accidents include, but are not limited to: